YingGwan/Bayesian-Optimizer/README.md

 # Bayesian-Optimizer
 Python implementation of Bayesian Optimization in 1D and 2D.

 (Can be easily extend to high dimensional case)

+- 1D Case